mosparo/documentation/docs/4_usage/3_rules.md

 In the list of rules, you can see the rule's name, the rule type, and whether the rule is active.
 You can edit or delete the existing rules if a rule is no longer needed.

+With the filter dropdown in the top right corner, you can filter the list for only one of the rule types.

 Before a rule is deleted, you must confirm that you want to delete the rule.